What is Yaupon?

 What does it taste like?

-No tannins: your tea will never turn bitter, no matters how long or how many times you steep.
+No tannins: your tea will never turn bitter, no matter how long or how many times you steep.

 No pesticides: just natural and organic flavor with every sip.